piotroxp/pdfscan/README.md

 # PDFScan

-A versatile command-line tool for extracting text from PDFs and searching within PDF documents.
+A versatile PDF reader and analysis tool with a sleek, minimalist interface.

 ## Features

+- **Sleek PDF Reader** with fast loading and navigation
 - **Extract text** from PDF files into a single output file with clear document boundaries
 - **Search for text** within PDF files across multiple directories
 - **Analyze keyword correlations** across PDF documents and rank files by relevance